 Aaron Rodgers has never been one to back down from a challenge.
 He famously fell to the 24th pick despite being viewed as one of the top quarterback prospects in his draft class.
 He then sat behind Brett Favre for three years before the Green Bay Packers finally handed him the keys to the franchise.
 The two-time NFL MVP has overcome injuries and constant personnel turnover to become one of the best quarterbacks of all time.
 But the former Super Bowl champion’s reign as the king of Green Bay has officially ended.
-Ironically, the person to knock him off his thrown is none other than Packers head coach Matt LaFleur.
+Ironically, the person to knock him off his throne is none other than Packers head coach Matt LaFleur.

 Aaron Rodgers has been the face of the Packers for over a decade

 It’s truly incredible to think the Packers have had essentially two starting quarterbacks since 1992.
 That’s what happens when you plan for the future in the present.
 Green Bay may have shocked the NFL world by drafting Aaron Rodgers with Brett Favre still at the helm, but that decision has more than paid off in the last 15 years.
 Replacing a living legend is next to impossible, yet Rodgers managed to do just that.